vimond/replay/plans.md

 Theming support of interest? https://github.com/cssinjs/react-jss

 Good old prefixing of all class names.
-Use React context API to pass down prefix!
+Consider passing down implicitly, but is it PlayerController's responsibility?
+Or another HOC?

 Styling passed directly turns off class names?